Lt.-Col. Lord Henry Cavendish-Bentinck1

 Lady Olivia Caroline Amelia Taylour was born on 22 January 1869.1 She was the daughter of Thomas Taylour, Earl of Bective and Lady Alice Maria Hill.1 She married Lt.-Col. Lord Henry Cavendish-Bentinck, son of Lt.-Gen. Arthur Cavendish-Bentinck and Augusta Mary Elizabeth Browne, 1st Baroness Bolsover, on 27 January 1892.1 She died on 26 November 1939 at age 70.1

 Her married name became Cavendish-Bentinck.
-She was invested as a Dame of Grace, Order of St. John of Jerusalem (D.G.St.J.).1
+She was appointed Dame of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (D.G.St.J.)1

 Citations